ArchitectRichard Meier & Partners

 ReferencesRichard Meier & Partners

-From the architect.
+Text description provided by the architects.
 As an interruption of Phoenix's Jeffersonian grid and "downtown" of glass box and faux adobe, the new federal building is a gravitational point of interest and anchor for the sprawling city of Phoenix.
 The 500,000 square-foot building with six stories and underground parking is sited on two central city blocks between the governmental and business districts.

 The building's exterior massing harmonizes with the indigenous, rectilinear geometry of its context, but the focus is a massive atrium lobby which offers occupants and visitors a naturally acclimatized public space of outdoor proportions.